Healthy Homes Assessment Mohaka

 What We Do

-We specialise in a range of services to make sure that you are completely updated on the condition of any property that you might be thinking of buying or selling as well as additional solutions.
+We specialise in a variety of services to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling and also other services.

-Not only do we cooperate with you, we also work with major clients, including municipal councils and banks, and insurance companies.
-They seem to like our peace of mind provided, thanks to the information provided in our building inspection reports.
+We don’t just cooperate with you, we also have major clients, including bank branches, local councils and insurance firms.
+They clearly like this peace of mind provided, by the data contained that we provide in our reports of building inspections.

-With our systematic method of conducting your home inspection and the latest in technology for software including digital photos imbedded into the reports, you are able to actually see any issues that could be found.
-Because of our detailed reporting it’s easy to understand why we receive so many clients who recommend our services to their family and acquaintances.
+With our systematic method of conducting your house inspection and the latest software technology with digital photos embedded into your document, you can actually see any issues that may be discovered.
+Because of our detailed report, it’s no wonder that we have so many customers who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports